4m11n/Signature-forg/README.md

 realistic bank deployment conditions: low enrollment sample counts, degraded image capture, and generalization to scripts never seen in training.

-An earlier classical-ML baseline (HOG features + Logistic Regression/KNN/SVM/Random Forest) reported 98.9% accuracy on CEDAR, but used a writer-dependent evaluation split, inflating the result.
-This project rebuilds the pipeline around a writer-disjoint evaluation and a Siamese/metric-learning architecture that actually generalizes to unseen writers.

 ## Results summary

 | Experiment | Result |